DoDAO-io/dodao-ens-guides/generated/markdown/ens-dao-constitution.md

 ---
+## Evaluation

+##### Select the primary purposes for collectinng of registration fees from users

+- [x]  Increase the profit by 5% every year
+- [ ]  To provide enough revenue to the DAO to fund ongoing development and improvement of ENS
+- [ ]  Compensate the investors
+- [x]  To prevent the namespace becoming overwhelmed with speculatively registered names

+---
 ## Income funds ENS and other public goods

 Any income generated to the ENS treasury is to be used first of all to ensure the long-term viability of ENS, and